Kentucky Lake Activities Near Kentucky Lakes / Prizer Point KOA

 The perfect vacation includes the right blend of cozy accommodations, comfortable amenities and, of course, exciting Kentucky Lakes activities.
 Kentucky Lakes KOA Campground and Prizer Point Marina & Resort is your gateway to Western Kentucky's many draws.
 The area around Kentucky Lake and Lake Barkley has plenty of places to go, things to see and fun-filled activities, from breathtaking natural wonders and fascinating historical landmarks to charming local favorites.

 Ready For Your Western Kentucky Getaway Adventure?

 Our campground and resort is filled to the brim with so much family fun you may never want to leave.
-However, if you feel like venturing out, we can provide you with plenty of ideas on things to do near Kentucky Lakes, at Lake Barkley and in Cadiz, KY.
+However, if you feel like venturing out, we can provide you with plenty of ideas of fun things to do near Cadiz, KY.
+Explore the best of Lake Barkley and Kentucky Lake with the perfect home base.

 Book your stay at Kentucky Lakes / Prizer Point KOA!